logo

 Building on the success of their initial 2022–2024 agreement, both organisations have signed a new three-year framework contract covering 2025–2027.

-For 2025 alone, the partnership included a reduction target of 35,000 tons of CO₂-equivalent.
-This renewed agreement represents the largest annual SAF partnership AFKLMP Cargo has signed to date, reflecting not only its scale but also both companies’ long-term commitment to driving the industry’s transition toward low-carbon aviation.
+For 2025 alone, the partnership includes a reduction target of 35,000 tonnes of CO₂-equivalent.
+This renewed agreement represents the largest annual SAF partnership AFKLMP Cargo has signed to date, reflecting not only its scale but also both companies’ long-term commitment to driving the industry’s transition towards low-carbon aviation.

 Additional SAF volumes and related emissions reductions for 2026 and 2027 will be defined as the partnership progresses.

-Since 2020, AFKLMP Cargo has been at the forefront of customer-oriented SAF programs, while DHL has embedded SAF into its GoGreen Plus service as a central lever for its climate targets.
-The renewed contract builds on the success of a three-year agreement under which DHL reduced 77,595 tons of CO₂-equivalent between 2022 and 2024.
+Since 2020, AFKLMP Cargo has been at the forefront of customer-oriented SAF programmes, while DHL has embedded SAF into its GoGreen Plus service as a central lever for its climate targets.
+The renewed contract builds on the success of a three-year agreement under which DHL reduced 77,595 tonnes of CO₂-equivalent between 2022 and 2024.

-This collaboration also enabled customers to make measurable progress toward their science-based carbon-reduction targets.
+This collaboration also enabled customers to make measurable progress towards their science-based carbon-reduction targets.

 By extending their partnership, AFKLMP Cargo and DHL reaffirm the vital role of long-term collaboration in accelerating the aviation industry’s transition to low-carbon solutions.

-Henk Venema, EVP global airfreight at DHL Global Forwarding: “This framework agreement shows what collaborative decarbonisation in air freight can look like.
+Henk Venema, EVP Global Airfreight at DHL Global Forwarding, added: “This framework agreement shows what collaborative decarbonisation in airfreight can look like.